to be defined by country

 Product labeling and certifications

-Private label products labeled with seals offer consumers additional guidance and confirm our high quality and product standards.
+Own brand products that carry seals offer consumers additional guidance and serve as proof of our high quality and product standards.

-Further labels indicate the special features of our food and non-food articles.
-Lidl Cyprus has been selling textiles from Lidl’s own fashion lines since 2019.
-In addition to the perfect fit and high-quality workmanship, the certifications guarantee skin compatibility, freedom from hazardous substances or an ecological manufacturing method, depending on the relevant label.
-In addition, electronics, household appliances, toys and furniture are also extensively tested by independent institutes in addition to Lidl's own internal inspections.
+Further labels show the distinctive characteristics of our food and non-food items.
+Textiles from Lidl’s own fashion line have been on offer at Lidl Cyprus since 2019.
+Aside from a good fit and a high-quality make, the certifications guarantee skin tolerance, absence of harmful substances, or ecological methods of production etc., depending on the label.
+In addition, electronics, household appliances, toys and furniture are not only thoroughly tested by Lidl itself but also by independent institutes.

 Transparent product labeling